1975 MMSF Board

 Continuing the Legacy

 The Richard Hoeschen Memorial Award honours a prominent local businessman who passed away September 16, 2002.
-Relatives and friends made contributions to establish a trust fund in his name.
-This award is co–funded with the St. Boniface Hospital Research Foundation (SBHRF).
-The MMSF and the SBHRF equally share the funding of this award at $2,000 each annually.
+Relatives, friends, and Manitoba Blue Cross made contributions to establish a trust fund in his name.
+This award is co–funded with the St. Boniface Hospital Research Centre (SBRC).
+The MMSF and the SBRC equally share the funding of this award at $2,000 each annually.

-In addition to operating grants, stipends, awards and scholarships, in 1987 the Foundation established a three–year Dr. F. W. Du Val Clinical Professorship; in 1991 a three–year Basic Science Career Development Research Award; and in 2000 a Clinical Professorship in Population Medicine.
-In 2009, the Foundation formed a partnership with the Manitoba Health Research Council (MHRC) to create new professorship opportunities.
-The Dr. F. W. Du Val Clinical Research Professorship is named the MMSF/MHRC Dr. F. W. Du Val Clinical Research Professorship.
-The criteria for eligibility remains the same.
-The Clinical Research Professorship in Population Medicine is now offered under the title of MMSF/MHRC John Henson Clinical Research Professorship in Population Medicine.
-The increased number of clinical professorships awarded was made possible through the MMSF and MHRC partnership, which strives to enable better research opportunities for the benefit of Manitobans.
+In addition to operating grants, stipends, awards and scholarships, in 1987 the Foundation established a three-year MMSF Dr. F. W. Du Val Clinical Professorship; in 1991 a three-year Basic Science Career Development Research Award; and in 2000 a Clinical Professorship in Population Medicine.
+The Clinical Research Professorship in Population Medicine is now offered under the title of MMSF John Henson Clinical Research Professorship in Population Health and the Basic science Career Development Research award is now offered under the title of the MMSF Allen Rouse Basic Science Career Development Research Award.

 Continue reading the next page: Board of Directors